 Active international collaboration is key to the excellence of mutual scientific and technological endeavors.
 Aiming at further development of science and technology, JST is enhancing active international research collaborations through solid partnerships with counterpart countries.
 SICORP is the equal partnership program which provides research funding to projects selected through an open joint call and joint selection procedure.

 JST's operation of SICORP is implemented under the supervision of a Program Director (PD) and Program Officer (PO).

-CONCERT-Japan began as a project platform for international cooperation activities under the EU's Seventh Framework Programme for Research and Technological Development (FP7).
-After ending in December 2014, it continued under its successor EIG CONCERT-Japan, with 9 European countries and 10 funding agencies as of 2017 partnering with Japan to further collaborative research.
+CONCERT-Japan began as a platform for international research cooperation activities under the EU's Seventh Framework Programme for Research and Technological Development (FP7).

-Through the exchange of S&T policy information, research exchange, network building and joint calls, the program supports the funding of projects in a variety of fields.
+Through STI policy knowledge sharing, research exchange, network building and joint funding calls, the program supports Japanese-European research collaboration in a variety of fields.